The 10 Best Rafting Trips

 The Middle Fork of the Salmon is the quintessential multi-day rafting trip that has it all: hot springs, world-class trout fishing, jaw-dropping scenery, abundant wildlife, great hiking, and nearly continuous whitewater for its 100 miles.
 It's a river trip that has something for everyone.

-The land around Middle Fork is protected by the 2.36 million-acre Frank Church-River of No Return Wilderness and the river corridor is protected as a National Wild and Scenic River.
+The land around the Middle Fork is protected by the 2.36 million-acre Frank Church-River of No Return Wilderness and the river corridor is protected as a National Wild and Scenic River.

 5. Grand Canyon of the Colorado River, Arizona